Bajrangjangid/movie-booking/README.md

   - The user should be able to select the show at a particular cinema and book their tickets.
   - The service should be able to show the user the seating arrangement of the cinema hall and the user should be able to select multiple seats according to their preference.
   - The user should be able to distinguish available seats from the booked ones.
+  - Buld booking and cancellation.
   - Users should be able to put a hold on the seats for five minutes before they make a payment to finalize the booking.
   - The user should be able to wait if there is a chance that seats might become available – e.g. when holds by other users expire.
   - Waiting customers should be serviced fairly in a first come first serve manner.
+  - 50% discount on thired ticket.
+  - 20% dicount on AfterNoon show.
 ##### Non-Functional Requirements:
   - The system would need to be highly concurrent.
 There will be multiple booking requests for the same seat at any particular point in time.
 The service should handle this gracefully and fairly.
   - The core thing of the service is ticket booking which means financial transactions.
 This means that the system should be secure and the database ACID compliant.